TryGhost/docs/content/concepts/vulnerabilities.md

 Take part in responsible disclosure to the Ghost Security team

-Potential security vulnerabilities can be reported directly us at `security@ghost.org`.
+Potential security vulnerabilities can be reported directly to us at `security@ghost.org`.
 The Ghost Security Team communicates privately and works in a secured, isolated repository for tracking, testing, and resolving security-related issues.

 ## Responsible disclosure guidelines